abhishekabhishek/AQT-KimGroup/README.md

 You can read the project report here : [report.pdf](report.pdf)

 The work was conducted using a forked version of the open-source package linked with the original work (https://github.com/KimGroup/AQT).
-We made several additions and changes to the original codebase to perform the empirical analysis presented above and the modified codebase is attached to this report.
+We made several additions and changes to the original codebase to perform the empirical analysis presented above.

 - The (**notebooks**) directory contains all newly added IPython notebooks to preare the different quantum states, perform the tomography experiments, collect measurement outcome data, perform standard linear inversion and MLE (**ibm\_get\_data.ipynb**), compute the quantum fidelities and visualize the results (**results.ipynb**).